 - External radiotherapy.
 This involves using high energy rays to kill the cancer cells.
 It can be given instead of surgery or after surgery.
 It may also be given if the cancer has spread to the area around the breast.

 - Internal radiotherapy (brachytherapy).
-The radiation source is placed inside your breast close to the tumour for a very short time to kill the cancer cells.
+The radiation source is placed in or near your tumour for a very short time to kill the cancer cells.

 Will I get side-effects?

 The type of side-effects you get will depend on the type of treatment, the dose, the duration and your own general health.

 Ask your doctor or nurse about possible side-effects before your treatment.
 You can read about the different treatments to find out more about possible side-effects.
 We have information to help you cope with side-effects.